 Jim Farley, Ford’s COO says “this is one of those special Mustangs that truly brings a smile to the faces of our owners, enthusiasts, and fans – including me.”

 A base 2021 Mustang Mach 1 will leave the dealership starting at $52,915, with VIN #001 being optioned considerably higher than that.
-With VIN 001 and a great charity getting the money this car will no doubt go for well into the 6-figures, or maybe even higher.
+With VIN 001 and a great charity getting the money this Mustang Mach1 sold for $500,000.

 Ford Bronco 2-Door VIN 001